open-orchestra/open-orchestra/app/Resources/doc/install.md

 # Orchestra install on dev environment #
 --------

-This tutorial is going to describe the step by step installation for the phpOrchestra global environment:
+This tutorial is going to describe the step by step installation for the openOrchestra global environment:

 ## Install OS
 It is a requirement that every developper run under an unix OS, 64 bits version.